 Our current medical device product, the Ekso GT, is a wearable bionic suit that provides individuals with stroke, spinal cord injuries and other lower-extremity paralysis or weakness the ability to stand and walk over ground with a full weight-bearing, reciprocal gait using a cane, crutches or a walker under the supervision of a physical therapist.
 Walking is achieved by the shifting of the user's body to activate sensors in the device that initiate steps.
 Battery-powered motors drive the legs, replacing deficient neuromuscular function.
+Sensors in the Ekso GT detect the level of motor control a user has, allowing the Ekso GT to provide that level of assist necessary for the user to complete his or her step.
 First-time users can expect to walk with aid from the device the first time they put on the Ekso exoskeleton (after passing an assessment), while an experienced user can transfer to or from their wheelchair and don or remove the Ekso in less than five minutes.

 Our engineering services division, Ekso Labs, is an exoskeleton laboratory that continually integrates emerging technologies into new product applications and expands on such technologies with our partners.
-Ekso Labs also develops intellectual property through research grants from government organizations, including the United States Special Operations Command and the Department of Defense.
+To date, the majority of our Ekso Labs revenue has been in the form of research grants from government organizations including United States Special Operations Command, the Defense Advanced Research Projects Agency, the National Institute of Health and the National Science Foundation.
+These projects fund research and development on new exoskeleton systems, providing the Company with new intellectual property and exoskeleton designs that have the potential for commercialization.